FREQUENTLY ASKED QUESTIONS

 We decided it would be meaningful to work together.
 What now?

 If, during our first appointment, we discovered that it would be meaningful for us to continue to work together, a series of follow-up appointments will be booked.
-For Individual Therapy, appointments are typically 1 "clinical" hour (50 minutes face-to-face time with 10 minutes for charting).
+Individual Therapy, appointments are typically 1 "clinical" hour (50 minutes face-to-face time with 10 minutes for charting).
 For Marriage Counselling and Collaborative Law cases, follow-up appointments typically range from 90 minutes to two hours.

 How much does it cost?